These pilot watches for sale under $500 offer superior build quality, comfortable wear, and great style. Here are our top choices.

 The Bulova Men's Moonwatch is a classic, elegant timepiece that combines sophistication and functionality.

 Its scratch-resistant sapphire crystal window not only guarantees your watch's protection but also provides beauty to its design.

-Paired with the six-hand calendar chronograph, silver-tone finish, and black dial, the Bulova Men's is a pilot watch with a design that would amaze anyone.
+Paired with the six-hand calendar chronograph, silver-tone finish, and black dial, the Bulova Men's is a flight timepiece with a design that would amaze anyone.

 For $385.98, it's no surprise the Bulova Men's Moonwatch deserves to be the top pick.

 - This watch features a Bulova tuning fork logo engraved at the top and a sealed design for durability.

 - This Bulova Lunar boasts a highly accurate quartz chronograph movement that operates at 262 kilohertz, ensuring precise timekeeping.

 - The Bulova Lunar comes with a scratch-resistant sapphire crystal featuring an anti-glare treatment, as well as a beautifully designed box set that celebrates its rich history.

 - The Bulova Lunar design is simple yet elegant, featuring a black dial with a chronograph, applied indices, and a tachymeter bezel that adds to its timeless appeal.

 - The matching black strap with a cross-stitched pattern complements the watch's design beautifully, making it a great addition to any outfit.